-Level IV Practicum of Information Technology (Fundamentals of Info Security ITSY1300/ 1342)
+Level IV Practicum of Information Technology I

 Principles of Information Tech 1 Credit Grades 9-12

 In Principles of Information Technology, students will develop computer literacy skills to adapt to emerging technologies used in the global marketplace.
 Students will implement personal and interpersonal skills to prepare for a rapidly evolving workplace environment.
 Students will enhance reading, writing, computing, communication, and reasoning skills and apply them to the information technology environment.